Edmonton’s Connor McDavid wins first Hart Trophy as NHL MVP

 Calgary’s Johnny Gaudreau won the Lady Byng Trophy for sportsmanlike play.

 Bobrovsky got 25 of the 30 first-place votes to outdistance Braden Holtby and Carey Price after leading the league with a 2.06 goals-against average and a .931 save percentage.
-Bobrovsky and Tortorella played major roles in the Blue Jackets’ revival for the best season in franchise history.
+Bobrovsky, the first Russian to win the award twice, and Tortorella played major roles in the Blue Jackets’ revival for the best season in franchise history.

 Bergeron also won the Selke in 2012, 2014 and 2015.
 The two-way Bruins star beat out Anaheim’s Ryan Kesler and joined Bob Gainey as the only players to win the Selke four times.